Writing Better Prompts: How to Get More Out of AI Tools 2026

 Step 2: Develop templates per category

 Start with 3-5 basic templates that you use 80% of the time.
-Test these thoroughly before expanding.
+Test them thoroughly before expanding.

 Step 3: Test and document results

-Keep track of which prompts give the best output for your specific use.
+Keep track of which prompts provide the best output for your specific use.
 Make notes of what works and what doesn't.

 Step 4: Share and refine

-Share successful prompts with your team and refine based on feedback and new experiences.
+Share successful prompts with your team and refine them based on feedback and new experiences.

-Want to get started right away with advanced techniques?
-Read our article on prompt engineering for advanced users.
+Want to get started immediately with advanced techniques?
+Read our article on advanced prompt engineering.

 The evolution towards autonomous AI and agents